The letters (AN) that appear in the name of this Bowl Set indicates that it has been named by me and stands for 'Authors Name'

-Seen in crystal, amber, green, blue, pink and opalescent as pictured.
+Seen in amber, green, blue, pink in a frosted finish and opalescent as pictured.

 I feel there is more going on with the design of this bowl set than what meets the eye.